handsontable/handsontable/docs/content/guides/getting-started/setting-options.md

 ## About configuration options

-Configuration options let you customize your Handsontable instance.
+You can heavily customize Handsontable's look and behavior with numerous [configuration options](@/api/options.md).

-To apply configuration options, pass them as a second argument of the Handsontable constructor, using the object literal notation:
+To apply configuration options, pass them as a second argument of the [Handsontable constructor](@/guides/getting-started/installation.md#initialize-the-grid), using the [object literal notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer):

 ```js
 const container = document.getElementById('example');